mhanratty/marketplaceux-usercollections/spec.md

 <a name="collectionsscreen">![he can see so much more](http://mhanratty.github.io/marketplaceux-usercollections/img/usercollections_collectionsscreen.png)</a>

 **Acceptance criteria for collections screen**
-* The collections screen is in under the main navigation item "My Apps" under at tab labeled "Collections"
+* The collections screen is in under the main navigation item "My Apps" under a tab labeled "Collections."
-* The app wishlist is always listed first.
-It should include its title "My App Wishlist" and underneath the nubmer of apps it has currently
+* The app wishlist is in under the main navigation item "My Apps" under a tab labeled "Wishlist."
 * If the user has no custom collections show a message about collections directly above the create new collection call to action
 * The create collection call-to-action should appear above the list of collections
 * Collections should we listed in reverse chronological order from newest to oldest.